 Paid collection entries on your credit report do nothing to increase your credit score.
 Paid collections hold the same negative weight as unpaid collection accounts.
 Once lenders begin to use the latest version of the credit scoring model, FICO 9, people with paid collections will see an improved credit score.
 But until then, current and older versions of the FICO credit scoring model make no difference in paid or unpaid collection accounts — both are negative.

+Deleting a collection account can increase your credit scores, especially if the collection account is recent.
 As a collection account gets older, FICO seems to give it less weight in terms of your credit score.
 The older a collection account, whether paid or unpaid, the less it factors into your credit score.
 In fact, when a negative account reaches 48 months or older it is no longer calculated into your credit score.
-Once you pay the old debt and FICO resets the date of last activity to the date you paid the debt; it is viewed as a new negative debt, even though it is now paid.

 When to Negotiate a Deletion

 A pay for deletion is a request made by you to the creditor or collection agency to pay a debt in full or an agreed upon percentage in exchange for a deletion of the account or trade-line.
 Before negotiating a deletion you may want to request debt validation with the collection agency to see if they can even prove you owe the debt.

 Pay for deletions can be done with original creditors or collection agencies.
 Some collection agencies will tell you it is illegal for them to delete collection entries.
 The furnisher of information can remove what they have instructed the credit bureaus to report.